stagedml/pylightnix/README.md

     system(f'make install DESTDIR={o}')
 ```

-As we see here, the `hello_build` function receives a
+As we may see here, `hello_realize` function takes a
 [Build](#docs/Reference.md#pylightnix.types.Build) helper, which brings us two
 important variables:
 * `c:ConfigAttrs` is de-facto a config we defined earlier,
   with `name` and `src` attributes (there is also a `build_config` function
   which returns current stage's config as-is, i.e. as a Python dict).
-* `o:Path` is the name of **output folder** where we should put results of the
+* `o:Path` is the name of **output folder** where we should save the results of
-  build process.
+  our build process.

-The last interesting thing here is the `build_path` function.
+Another interesting thing is the `build_path` function.
 It is the point
 where we **Dereference refpaths** by converting them to system paths.
 Pylightnix
 guarantees that referenced stages are already realized at the time of
 dereferencing.

-The rest should be simple.
-We copy sources to the temp folder and perform the
+The rest is simple.
+We copy sources to the temp folder and perform the usual
-usual configure-make-install on it.
+configure-make-install on it.

 Finally, we introduce our new stage to Pylightnix: